Singaporeans vote in polls expected to return ruling party

 All voters are required to wear masks and be screened for fever and respiratory symptoms upon arrival.
 They must use hand sanitizer and disposable gloves when casting ballots and keep one meter (yard) away from others.

-Voters are allocated a two-hour time band to cast their ballots to reduce crowding.
-People aged 65 and above receive priority in voting during the first four hours.
+Voters are allocated a two-hour window to cast their ballots to reduce crowding.
 Election officials wear full personal protective gear and polling booths are sanitized every half hour.
+The last hour of voting is reserved for those with fever or on stay-home notice after returning from overseas.

 Ng reported from Kuala Lumpur, Malaysia.